White River Gardens, Sunset Meadows

 As part of its mission, the Low Income Housing Institute owns and operates permanent and transitional housing for low income and/or homeless men, women, and families throughout the Puget Sound region.
 Program Coordinators oversee the operation of one or more housing projects.
 Program Coordinators duties include tenant relations; ensuring compliance with funding sources and laws; maintaining a high occupancy rate; operating the projects within budget; and fostering a positive community environment.

 Low Income Housing Institute housing is maintained as affordable housing through a variety of public and private funding including Low Income Housing Tax Credits, HUD Section 8 subsidies, Washington State and City of Seattle housing programs.
-The Program Coordinator will work at the Cate Apartments (31 units/families & individuals) and the Denice Hunt Townhomes (30 units/families/mutual housing).
-Both properties are located in north Seattle in the Greenwood District.
+This position serves two properties in Auburn and Milton (total 53 units, housing for individuals, couples and families.)
 LIHI also has a Supportive Services Department to more fully address resident needs.
 At several properties, we partner with area human service providers to further meet the needs of our residents.

 - Screen new residents in accordance with program policies and enter into lease contracts with residents.